zgulde/cods/docs/usage.md

 ## Uploads

-Nginx is set up to first try to serve static files out of the public directory for a site, before passing the request to the tomcat web server.
+Nginx is set up to first try to serve static files out of the public directory for a site, before passing the request to the upstream proxy.

-One example of putting this to use would be to setup an `uploads` directory inside the public directory, as this directory and its contents will persist even if you deploy a new `.war` file.
+One example of putting this to use would be to setup an `uploads` directory inside the public directory, as this directory and its contents will persist even if you deploy a new version of your application.
 For example, you could tell your application to write uploaded files to

 ```
 /srv/example.com/public/uploads